praneethpj/praneethpj-vs-portfolio/public/pages/experience.md

 ➔ Design and develop an HR work hour calculation project to enhance work hour calculations and increase productivity of the organization

-➔ Automated and computerized the process of garment project designing, streamlining the steps, and enhancing the Efficiency of the two-week update, handover, and pattern maker processes.
+➔ Automated and computerized the process of garment project designing and enhancing the Efficiency of the two-week update.

 - <b>Contributions</b>
   - Conducted requirement analysis and prepared documentation.